Carnation Walling - Wall Rebar

 2-1/4" (4-1/2") 5-3/4" (8") 9-3/4"

-For internal concrete walls the vertical rebar is near the center within the 8" cavity, but a half inch towards the building center tied to the horizontal rebar (at the 4" position) that is in the true center of the wall.
+For internal concrete walls the vertical rebar is near the center within the 8" cavity, but a half inch towards the building center tied to the horizontal rebar at the 3-7/8" position.
 The vertical rebar is at the 4-1/2" position relative to the outside edge of the concrete of the internal wall.

 The vertical rebar (using extension pieces if necessary) should be long enough to extend 3'6" beyond the top of the slab of the floor above.

-The vertical rebar needs to be fitted through holes made in the 6mil polyethylene sheet that covers the floor above.
+The vertical rebar that comes up above the concrete floor above needs to be fitted through holes made in the 6mil polyethylene sheet that covers the floor above. if you are using extension pieces of rebar to provide this then you can delay fitting the extensions.
 You want to for the moment keep the sheet over the wall cavity as it stops rain, leaves and pine needles getting into the wall cavity.

 Add inner horizontal rebar